 Happy Birthday to Queen Mathilde of Belgium, who turns 44 today.
 The daughter of Belgian and Polish Nobility, Mathilde married Prince Philippe, Duke of Brabant (then heir to the Belgian throne) in 1999.
 The couple have four children, and succeeded to the Belgian Throne in 2014, after the abdication of her father-in-law, King Albert II.
 Queen Mathilde carries out official duties, representing Belgium at home and abroad, and is patron to many charities and organisations.
 In honour of her birthday today, we will feature the Belgian Royal Tiaras.

 Made for Queen Elisabeth in the 1920s, this tiara was given to Queen Astrid to mark the birth of her third child in 1934.
 After her death, it was worn by her husband’s second wife, Princess Lilian, in the 1950s and given to Dona Paola Ruffo di Calabria when she married the aforementioned third child, Prince Albert of Belgium, in 1959.
 This was Princess Paola’s most worn tiara.
 Even after becoming Queen Paola in 1993, she continued to wear it for all but the grandest events.
 In 1999, she lent it to her daughter-in-law, now Queen Mathilde, to wear at her wedding.
-She also lent it to Elisabetta Rosboch von Wolkenstein when she married her grandson in 2014.
-In 2016, Queen Paola lent the Diamond Bandeau to her daughter, Princess Astrid, for the first time.
+She also lent it to Elisabetta Rosboch von Wolkenstein when she married her grandson in 2014, and in 2016, Queen Paola lent the Diamond Bandeau to her daughter, Princess Astrid, for the first time.

 Given as a wedding gift to Doña Fabiola de Mora y Aragón, from then Spanish Dictator Generalissimo Franco, the Spanish Wedding Gift Tiara can be worn in two different configurations and as a necklace.
 It has interchangeable emerald, ruby, and aquamarine centres.
 Queen Fabiola’s grandest Tiara, it worn throughout her tenure as Queen and also in her widowhood.
 The Tiara is thought to have passed to King Philippe and Queen Mathilde, but remains unworn.
 Many think Queen Mathilde is waiting for an appropriately grand event to made the debut.